Student Achievement

 College of Christian Faith Employment Rate

-Graduate School of Ministry Completion and Employment Rates
+Graduate School of Ministry Graduation and Employment Rates

 Graduate School of Ministry Program Employment Rates

-Minimum Threshold of Acceptability: For its employment rate, the Dallas Baptist University Graduate School of Ministry degree programs have established a minimum threshold of acceptability of 60% of graduates employed with a related job position upon graduation.
+Minimum Threshold of Acceptability: The Graduate School of Ministry has established a minimum threshold of acceptability for its employment rate of 60%.

 bar graph of 2021 GSOM Graduate Employment Rates